 Members receive services based on their choices and ongoing assessment of their medical and functional needs.

-The service delivery system is accessible to the member, responsive to his/her needs and preferences, and flexible in honoring choices regarding living arrangement, services and mode of service delivery.
+The service delivery system is accessible to the member, responsive to his or her needs and preferences, and flexible in honoring choices regarding living arrangement, services and mode of service delivery.

 Members use available family, community and third-party services and resources, as well as those provided through the STAR+PLUS HCBS program to meet their needs and identified goals.

-Services provided to the member must provide safe, cost-effective, and medically or functionally necessary alternatives to nursing facility placement that allow the member the opportunity to use and maintain family and community contacts and services.
+Services provided to the member must provide safe, cost-effective, and medically or functionally necessary alternatives to nursing facility (NF) placement that allow the member the opportunity to use and maintain family and community contacts and services.

-The service plan reflects the member's active participation in the assessment and planning process and his/her responsibility to provide as much self-care as possible.
+The service plan reflects the member's active participation in the assessment and planning process and his or her responsibility to provide as much self-care as possible.

-Services must support the member's efforts to retain or regain as much independence as possible in the activities of daily living, living arrangement and other areas of personal choice, and in meeting any goals.
+Services must support the member's efforts to retain or regain as much independence as possible in the activities of daily living (ADLs), living arrangement and other areas of personal choice, and in meeting any goals.

 Individuals and members are provided the education, support and services needed to support the member's efforts to remain in or return to the community.